Mazinger Z: International release

 In 1976, Honolulu-based entertainment concern, Consolidated Amusement Co., licensed the first 52 episodes of the series from Toei, as reported by the Honolulu Star-Bulletin, and commissioned M&M Communications, a local sound studio, to produce an English language dub.
 Consolidated, which ran four of the biggest theater chains in Hawaii, packaged the episodes of Mazinger Z for weekend kiddie matinee screenings in their venues, starting with a big promotional push over Thanksgiving weekend (November 27 & 28) that same year with a "personal appearance" (a 10' electronic model) at the Pearlridge Shopping Center, as promoted in the Honolulu Advertiser.
 The first package of episodes debuted at the Pearlridge 4-Plex Theaters on Saturday, December 4, 1976 (according to the Honolulu Star-Bulletin).
 Unlike other English adaptations of various anime series at the time, Mazinger Z was left with its plot and character names unaltered.
 This English dub also aired in the Philippines; it proved so popular there that additional episodes were locally dubbed.

+There have been some claims that Frontier Enterprises produced an English dub Mazinger Z at some point in the 1970s, stating it was one of the serial works that his company Frontier Enterprises had been in charge of translating but failed to sell to a network and thus never aired or was released.

 The series partially aired in Spain on TVE 1 at the same time.
 Rumors emerged that the series was pulled from broadcast because it reportedly induced violence to an underage viewer, but according to Claudio Biern Boyd in a 2021 interview, nothing happened at all.

 Discotek Media acquired the American home video rights to the show.
 The result was a release of all 92 episodes of the original series in 2 volumes: Mazinger Z TV Series Vol 1, Ep.
 1–46 and Mazinger Z TV Series Vol 2, Ep.
 47–92.
 Discotek Media later released a double feature DVD on April 29, 2014.